Packing Advice for Odyssey Traveller's Small Group Tours

 - Plus other important relevant information to assist you in planning your trip.

-However, there are pieces of general travel wisdom on what to pack that apply across all of our tours.
-If you would like to see our other tips for international travel, please read our two-part series on travel tips, which you can find here and here.
+However, there are pieces of general travel wisdom when travelling overseas what to pack on that apply across all of our tours.
+If you would like to see our other tips for international travel, please read our two-part series on travel tips.
 We’ve collated this advice in two blog posts, which is offered as general guidance for those heading overseas.

 Use An App

-PackPoint is a free Android app released in 2014 that helps you organise what you need to pack based on the length of travel, the weather at your destination, and any activities planned during your trip.
+PackPoint is a free app as are others that helps you organise what you need to pack based on the length of travel, the weather at your destination, and any activities planned during your trip.
 The link shows a video demo of the app’s key features.
 PackPoint first asks for your gender, your activity (business or leisure?), length of travel, and destination.
 It then checks the weather and develops a list of wardrobe, electronics, and toiletries to match your travel needs.
 You can tick off the items in the list as you pack, ensuring that you don’t forget anything before you leave.

 Suitcases come in almost every configuration known.
 Consider travelling with a good suitcase and a comfortable small backpack.